rnlow22/rnlow22/README.md

 * 🚀  My published **research paper** can be found [here](http://aip.scitation.org/doi/abs/10.1063/1.4954606)
 * 🌍  I'm based in Kuala Lumpur, Malaysia
 * ✉️  You can contact me at [ning.low@gmail.com](mailto:ning.low@gmail.com)
-* 🧠  I'm currently working on a machine learning regression problem (Pet Project) to determine the average salary of a Data Scientist based on the relevant features.
+* 🧠  I'm currently working on a personal machine learning regression project focused on predicting the average salary of a Data Scientist.
 Currently work in progress with the following requirements:
-  - Glassdoor API to do relevant data extraction with Beautiful Soup.
+  - Glassdoor API to do relevant data extraction with Beautiful Soup for web scraping.
   - Data Cleaning/ Preprocessing
   - Feature Engineering and Selection
   - Model Building